polyhome/polyhome/docs/configuration/configuration.md

 # Configuration

-## What does the configuration consist of?

-The configuration consists of 5 components:

-- Boards
-- Groups
-- Cards
-- Elements
-- Commands

-These components each relate to another in a chain, which then forms the entire application.

-## Boards

-Boards are the main component, and an example of a Board can be `Living Room`.
-Boards don't necassarily have to be rooms, they can be whatever fits your need.
-Maybe it makes sense for you to have a Board, where you can control all of the lights in the house; that freedom lies in your hands.

-Boards consists of Groups.

-## Groups

-Groups are what you will find inside of a Board.
-As the name suggests, this is a component where you're grouped things together.
-This might mean that you have a group consisting of all the lights in your house.
-Again, the freedom lies in your hands.

-Groups consists of Cards

 ## Cards

 To continue the previous example of grouping lights together, you would use a Card for every light.
 A Card is what defines a device.
 Firstly it is what decides what should show up in the UI, secondly it also contains everything related to a device, like what state and commands it has.